Hex Bolts and Cap Screws

 Heavy Hex Bolts and Cap Screws

 Heavy hex bolts offer a heavy pattern head which utilizes a larger wrench size.
 The larger head increases the bearing surface and distributes the clamping load over a larger area.
-Heavy hex head bolts, cap screws, and nuts are common in industrial flange bolting and structural bolting.
+Heavy hex head bolts, cap screws, and heavy hex nuts are common in industrial flange bolting and structural bolting.

 ASTM A307 Hex Bolts

 Common fasteners manufactured from low carbon steel.
-A307 Grade A bolts have a finished head and are used for general purpose applications.
+Grade A307 bolts have a finished head and are used for general purpose applications.
 A variation, ASTM A307 Grade B hex bolts have a heavy hex head and are commonly used for flanged joints in piping systems with cast iron flanges and structural applications.

 ASTM F3125 Grade A325 Type 1 Heavy Hex Bolts